 permitting, and the camp site is equipped with a toilet.

-over the peaks of countless mountains that spread out below you for as far
+over the peaks of countless mountains that spread out below you

+it.
 On our way to The Pinnacles we will experience a bit steep in

 places, a bit rough in others and certainly a fun track to drive.

-The views from the saddle three quarters up are definately worth a stop together with
+The views from the saddle three quarters up are definately worth a

-off in valleys and make very rapid rises to the tops of
+start off in valleys and make very rapid rises to the tops of

 mountains and, seemingly, the top of the world.
 Our travels away